PublicDataWorks/verdad/prompts/Stage_3_analysis-prompt.md

 # **Task Overview**

-You are provided with audio clips containing potential disinformation snippets that have been flagged by the Stage 1 LLM.
+You are provided with an audio clip containing a potential disinformation snippet that has been flagged by the Stage 1 LLM.
 Your tasks are:

 1. **Transcribe** the audio in the original language, capturing all spoken words, including colloquialisms, idioms, and fillers.
 2. **Translate** the transcription into English, preserving meaning, context, and cultural nuances.